Community Collaboration in Addictions and Mental Health

 Your program has mandatory requirements which may include a criminal reference check, first aid, CPR-C, etc. For more information, please see the Non Academic Requirements page.

 In the final semester, you will integrate theory with practice.
-Through collaborative learning in Fleming’s simulation spaces and through case studies, students will practice addressing professional issues and ethical dilemmas and client-centred care.
+Through collaborative learning in Fleming’s simulation spaces and through case studies, students will practice addressing professional issues and ethical dilemmas all through the lens of client-centred care.

-A concurrent 7-week part-time field placement with a community agency or in a clinical setting will allow you to integrate and practice mental health and addictions theory and treatment strategies.
-Emphasis will be placed on using harm reduction strategies, recovery- oriented practice, trauma-informed interventions, and case management.
+A concurrent seven-week, part-time field placement with a community agency or an applied project will allow you to integrate and practice mental health and addictions theory and treatment strategies.
+Emphasis will be placed on using harm reduction strategies, recovery-oriented practice, trauma-informed interventions, and effective case management.
+Working professionals already employed in sector-related work may wish to consider an applied project that supports their existing employment.

 Students applying to Community Collaboration in Addictions and Mental Health must meet the following requirements: